 Like many other substance use disorders, alcohol use disorder is a chronic and sometimes relapsing condition that reflects changes in the brain.
 This means that when people with the disorder are abstaining from alcohol, they are still at increased risk of resuming unhealthy alcohol consumption, even if years have passed since their last drink.

 People who have AUD may continue to use alcohol even though they know it is causing social, health, economic, and possibly even legal problems in their life.

 It is important to remember that AUD is not due to an individual’s lack of self-discipline or resolve.
 Rather, it is a brain disease that can be inherited.
-Long-term alcohol use can produce changes in the brain that can cause people to crave alcohol, lose control of their drinking, require greater quantities of alcohol to achieve its desired effects, and experience withdrawal symptoms if they discontinue alcohol use.
+Long-term alcohol use can produce changes in the brain that can cause people to crave alcohol, lose control of their drinking and require greater quantities of alcohol to achieve its desired effects.
+It can also cause people to experience withdrawal symptoms if they discontinue alcohol use.

 What is unhealthy drinking?

 People who drink too much alcohol are at risk of developing a host of health conditions and disorders including certain types of cancer, liver disease, and heart disease.
 Excessive alcohol consumption can damage the brain and other organs, and it also increases the chances of developing sleep problems, depression, and other mental health problems.
 Alcohol can interfere with a person’s ability to care for their other medical conditions or make other medical conditions worse.

 So, what constitutes “too much” alcohol?
 In general, alcohol consumption is considered too much—or unhealthy—when it causes health or social problems.
 This broad category of alcohol consumption comprises a continuum of drinking habits including at-risk drinking, binge drinking, and AUD.